drewpyun/TEA5767-COMSEC/README.md

 ## Dependencies
 This was run on python 3.11.0, and the following libraries can be installed using "pip install -r requirements.txt"

+## Issues
+There might be a problem installing the pyaudio library.
+You may have to install portaudio on macOS using homebrew.
+For Windows you may have to install pipwin and then install pyaudio using pipwin. pip install pipwin -> pipwin install pyaudio